 With the latest trends of selecting unique and unusal names, popular names are not as popular as they once were.
-Only 7.8% of children born last year were given a name in the top ten.
-In comparison, twenty five years ago 17.7% of children would be given a name in the top ten, and 50 years ago that number was 20.5%.
+Only 7.8% of children born last year were given one of the top ten most common names from last year.
+In comparison, twenty five years ago 17.7% of children would be given one of the top ten most common names from twenty five years ago, and 50 years ago that number was 20.5%.
 A person born into our parents' generation is nearly three times as likely to be given a top ten name than a person born into our kids' generation.
 As someone who had two other 'Sara's' (spelled differently) in her kindergarten class, I am fasinated that the probability of any two children in my daughter's kindergarten class having the same name is only 15.9%.
 The probability of any three sharing the same name?
 Only 0.3%.

 How unique is a given name?
 You might be surprised

 Where does your data come from?
 The Social Security Administration (SSA) for baby name popularity and population size.
 The SSA publishes background information on how the data is collected and distributed for the interested.
 Average elementary school size comes from the National Center for Educational Statistics.
 Similiar names are computed using a combination of edit distance, and data from Name Nerds.